3DGS-DET: Empower 3D Gaussian Splatting with Boundary Guidance and Box-Focused Sampling for Indoor 3D Object Detection: Introduction

 To address the above-discussed challenges, we further empower 3DGS with two novel strategies for 3D object detection (i)~\emph{2D Boundary Guidance Strategy}: Given the fact that 3DGS reconstruction is optimized from 2D images, we introduce a novel strategy by incorporating 2D Boundary Guidance to achieve a more suitable 3D spatial distribution of Gaussian blobs for detection.
 Specifically, we first perform object boundary detection on posed images, then overlay the boundaries onto the images, and finally train the 3DGS model.
 This proposed strategy can facilitate the learning of a spatial Gaussian blob distribution that is more differentiable for the foreground objects and the background (see~\figrefn{fig:teaser}). (ii)~\emph{Box-Focused Sampling Strategy}:~This strategy further leverages 2D boxes to establish 3D object probability spaces, enabling an object probabilistic sampling of Gaussian blobs to effectively preserve object blobs and prune background blobs.
 Specifically, we project the 2D boxes that cover objects in images into 3D spaces to form frustums.~The 3D Gaussian blobs within the frustum have a higher probability of being object blobs compared to those outside.
 Based on this strategy, we construct 3D object probability spaces and sample Gaussian blobs accordingly, finally preserving more object blobs and reducing noisy background blobs.
+In summary, the contributions of this work are fourfold: \begin{itemize}[leftmargin=*] \item To the best of our knowledge, we are the first to integrate 3DGS into indoor 3D Object Detection (3DOD), representing a novel contribution.
+We propose a novel method \textbf{3DGS-DET}, which empowers 3DGS with Boundary Guidance and Box-Focused Sampling for indoor 3DOD. \item We design \emph{Boundary Guidance} to optimize 3DGS with the guidance of object boundaries, which achieves a significantly better spatial distribution of Gaussian blobs and clearer differentiation between objects and the background, thereby effectively enhancing indoor 3DOD. \item We propose \emph{Box-Focused Sampling}, which establishes 3D object probability spaces, enabling a higher sampling probability to be assigned to object-related 3D Gaussian blobs.~This probabilistic sampling strategy preserves more foreground object blobs and suppresses noisy background blobs, further improving detection performance. \item Boundary Guidance and Box-Focused Sampling improve detection by \textbf{5.6 points} on mAP@0.25 and \textbf{3.7 points} on mAP@0.5 as demonstrated in our ablation study.
+Furthermore, our final method, 3DGS-DET, significantly outperforms the state-of-the-art NeRF-based method, NeRF-Det++~\cite{nerfdetpp}, on both ScanNet~(\textbf{+6.0} on mAP@0.25, \textbf{+7.8} on mAP@0.5) and ARKITScenes~(\textbf{+14.9} on mAP@0.25).
+Moreover, our method also clearly outperforms methods that use multi-view images as input, demonstrating the superiority of our 3DGS for indoor 3DOD. \end{itemize}